 4. Janome 8002D Serger –The Best Serger Machine

 Janome 8002D is a serger machine that gives quality stitching at a reasonable price, which allows you to have a finish like a professional.
 It can easily be used by a beginner and comes with a color-coded guide for the threading system.

 This sewing machine comes with a variety of options that can be useful for even an experienced user.
 It is easy to setup and use and comes with 3- or 4-thread overlock stitching.
 Furthermore, it allows you to manually adjust the cutting width that could range from 3.1 millimeters to 7.3 millimeters.

 It offers an amazing stitching speed of 1,300 stitches per minute.
 This is an incredible offer at an affordable price.
 The Janome 8002D comes with a built-in thread cutter as well.
 The whole kit comes with a set of needles, tweezers, and two screwdrivers.
 The most challenging part of a sewing machine is threading, but this machine makes it pretty easy.

-It produces a solid result and is one of the best sewing machines for beginners.
-It’s also lightweight and portable.
+It produces a solid result and also lightweight and portable.